bibleexchange/courses/poetry/en/408_ecclesiastes_chapter-9.md

 <!-- ############################### -->
 ## The Mystery of Time and Chance: Happens to All (vs. 11-18)

-> 11 ¶ I returned, and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favour to men of skill; but time and chance happeneth to them all.
-12 For man also knoweth not his time: as the fishes that are taken in an evil net, and as the birds that are caught in the snare; so are the sons of men snared in an evil time, when it falleth suddenly upon them.
-13 ¶ This wisdom have I seen also under the sun, and it seemed great unto me: 14 There was a little city, and few men within it; and there came a great king against it, and besieged it, and built great bulwarks against it: 15 Now there was found in it a poor wise man, and he by his wisdom delivered the city; yet no man remembered that same poor man.
-16 Then said I, Wisdom is better than strength: nevertheless the poor man's wisdom is despised, and his words are not heard.
-17 The words of wise men are heard in quiet more than the cry of him that ruleth among fools.
-18 Wisdom is better than weapons of war: but one sinner destroyeth much good.

 - Time and chance make life under the sun hard to understand.
 - In a world that made more sense under the sun, then the swift would always win the race and the strong would always win the battle.
 Yet it doesn't always work that way.